Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 - We can verify on-chain evidence, but we cannot read minds — some scams are intentional but not provable

-- We rely on community reports — we may miss scams that aren’t reported
+- We rely on community reports — we may miss scams that are not reported

 - New scam techniques emerge constantly — our methods evolve but may lag behind

-- We don’t have access to off-chain information like private agreements or DMs
+- We do not have access to off-chain information like private agreements or DMs

 If you found a scam token not in our database, please report it: